 "Well, if the person is unhappy with his/her tax return, we will kick the accountant out of our membership and not pay the accountant for the work.
 The accountant has every incentive to do a good job."

-He worked as General Counsel with the promise of stock options for $60,000 a year (less than the $130,000 he was earning at the law firm at the time).
-Four months after taking the job, the Company reduced his salary to $30,000 a year because they told him they did not have the money to pay him more.
-Within nine months of starting work, he was let go when the Company went out of business.
+He worked as general counsel with the promise of stock options for $60,000 a year (less than the $130,000 he was earning at the law firm at the time).
+Four months after taking the job, the company reduced his salary to $30,000 a year because it told him it did not have the money to pay him more.
+Within nine months of starting work, he was let go when the company went out of business.
 Stock options?
 Tax returns?
 If memory serves me correctly, I do not think a single person ever had his/her tax return performed on the reverse auction site despite millions of dollars in development costs.

 Click Here to Find Out What In-house Attorney Positions Actually Pay.

 Most large law firms have been around for decades, sometimes more than a century.
-For the most part, these firms are not going anywhere, even in a bad economy.
-The economic stability of law firms is unmatched by many other institutions, including most companies where you would like to go in-house.
-Although law firms occasionally go under, law firms are, in general, much more stable than companies in any other industry.
+For the most part, they are not going anywhere, even in a bad economy.
+The economic stability of law firms is unmatched by many other institutions, including most companies where an attorney might like to go in-house.
+Although law firms occasionally go under, they are, in general, much more stable than companies in other industries

 This is especially true of the full-service firm.
 When the economy is good, the real estate and corporate lawyers are busy.
 When it turns sour, the bankruptcy and litigation lawyers can pick up the slack in terms of billing and profitability.
 Most law firms diversify their client base to such an extent that the failure of any one or two clients will not compromise the bottom line.
 Law firms are built for survival in even the toughest economy.

 Obviously, it is not accurate to state that law firms do not go out of business.
-However, when a law firm such as Brobeck, Phleger & Harrison goes out of business, it is considered a monumental event in the legal community because it is so exceedingly rare for law firms to go out of business in the first place.
+However, when a law firm such as Brobeck, Phleger & Harrison goes out of business, it is considered a monumental event in the legal community because it is so exceedingly rare for law firms to go out of business.
 Conversely, companies the size of even the largest law firms go out of business every day of the week.
 Most of these companies have in-house attorneys.

 There is a saying: "If it looks too good to be true, it probably is."
 While most attorneys out there have heard this saying, it bears repeating.
-Anything that produces strong economic results generally produces these results because it is providing value and doing so over an extended period of time.
+Anything that produces strong economic results generally does so because it is providing value and doing so over an extended period of time.
 It is important to realize that whatever path you choose with your legal career, you will only be highly compensated if both you and your organization are providing value in the marketplace.

 C. It is Very Difficult to Get Another In-House Job Once You Go In-House

-The difficulty of getting a job in another law firm once you have gone in-house may be surpassed only by the difficulty of getting another in-house counsel position.
-Typically, some of the most attractive candidates to in-house employers are the attorneys inside the law firms that handle their legal work.
-These attorneys are already familiar with the Company, have established relationships with key players inside the Company, and are trusted legal advisors who cost the Company a great deal of money.
-The idea of bringing these already trusted attorneys inside the Company and saving the Company money is something that is certainly an attractive prospect to many companies.
+The difficulty of getting a job in another law firm once you have gone in-house may be surpassed only by that of getting another in-house counsel position.
+Typically, some of the most attractive candidates to in-house employers are the attorneys inside the law firms who handle their legal work.
+These attorneys are already familiar with the company, have established relationships with key players inside it, and are trusted legal advisers who cost the company a great deal of money.
+The idea of bringing these already trusted attorneys inside the company and saving it money is something that is certainly an attractive prospect to many companies.
 In our experience, most attorneys who go in-house are hired by their former clients.

 In theory, it would be excellent if everyone could go to work for one employer and remain there until retirement.
-Nevertheless, this is not a socialistic or communist country, and companies go out of business, legal departments are downsized, and companies decide they no longer want an in-house legal department.
-The fact is that you will be extremely unlikely to remain in the same in-house job throughout your career and will in all probability need to seek alternative in-house employment at some point in time.
+Nevertheless, the United States is not a socialistic or communist country, and companies go out of business, legal departments are downsized, and companies decide they no longer want an in-house legal department.
+You will be extremely unlikely to remain in the same in-house job throughout your career and will in all probability need to seek alternative in-house employment at some point.
 In searching for your next in-house legal job, you will not have the luxury of being a bright-eyed attorney being wooed by your client.
 Instead, you will need to hit the street and start tracking down these jobs on your own.
 When you have a family, friends in the area, kids in a local school, and a mortgage, this may not be something that appeals to you all that much.

 Many attorneys who left law firms to go in-house (and did not go in-house with their clients) spent years searching for in-house positions before they found one.
 These same attorneys, who are most often at the associate level, are often quite eager and convey a surprising level of enthusiasm for working in-house to potential employers.
-When you attempt to find another in-house position, you are entering a market that is tremendously competitive, where there are likely to be numerous people competing for the same position.
+When you attempt to find another in-house position, you are entering a tremendously competitive market, where there are likely to be numerous people competing for the same position.
 As an attorney inside a law firm, you are arguably more attractive to in-house employers.
-If the search for an in-house position can take years when you are inside a law firm, can you imagine how long it will take when coming from an in-house position?
+If the search for an in-house position can take years when you are inside a law firm, imagine how long it will take when coming from an in-house position?